gopivalleru/UsedCarPriceAnalysis/README.md

 | 7 | Lasso with poly and sfs                       | 6545.251058| 6535.601860| 0.728524 | 0.727535 |
 | 8 | LinearRegression with SFS and GridSearchCV    | 6144.348894| 6126.079257| 0.760762 | 0.760610 |

-Note: I've also evalidated below.
+Note: I've also evaluated below models.
 More details in jupyter notebook.

 - Polynomial Regression: Overfitting
 - Linear Regression with Polynomial Features using LASSO for Feature Selection: overfitting